BushiWeb/Groupomania/database/README.md

 -   Delete the statements for the creation of the roles if you wish to reuse existing roles, althought we advise against it.
 -   If the _groupomania_ database already exist, either drop the existing database, rename it or change the name of the new database.

-**Note**: after creating the database and before creating the tables and other objects, you will be prompted to enter the _project_admin_ role's password you chose.
+**Note**: after creating the database and before creating the tables and other objects, you will be prompted to enter the _project_admin_'s password you chose.

 ### Add data to the database